katchalasuryakumar/smart-borrow-99/README.md

 # 🎓 Smart Campus Share

-A campus-based rental platform where students can rent items and admins manage inventory and requests[cite: 10].
+A campus-based rental platform where students can rent items and admins manage inventory and requests.
 It provides a seamless interface for the SMART BORROW CAMPUS community.
+---
 **🌐 Live Demo:** [https://smart-borrow-99.onrender.com](https://smart-borrow-99.onrender.com)
 ---